isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1493.md

 ---
-title: Singtel-Fortinet-FG-400E inclusive of 1 Year Unified (UTM) Protection
+title: A network appliance that consolidates multiple security and networking functions to help protect small and medium businesses while simplifying their infrastructure.
 permalink: /productivity-solutions-grant/solutionrepo/solution1493
 ---

 ### Description

-A network appliance that consolidates multiple security and networking functions to help protect small and medium businesses while simplifying their infrastructure.
+199201624D

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/Desensitised_Singtel_Fortigate_UTM_Annex_3_CR_2_wef_29_October_2020_Part_5.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.
+N.A.

 ### Eligibility Criteria